casper-network/docs-1.5.X/source/docs/casper/concepts/economics/dynamic-gas-pricing.md

 The gas price is recorded in the block header and is easily discoverable for current and historical purposes.
 The current gas price is a multiplier that determines the actual gas cost.
 For instance, an operation with a base cost of 1 CSPR would cost 1 CSPR if the current gas price is 1 but would cost 2 CSPR if the current gas price is 2.
 As blocks become congested, the amount of CSPR required to obtain a slot for executing transactions will increase by a multiple.
 The following configuration settings control this behavior:

-- `upper_threshold` - The threshold to decrease gas
+- `upper_threshold` - The threshold to decrease gas price
 - `lower_threshold` - The threshold to increase gas price
 - `max_gas_price` - The maximum gas price
 - `min_gas_price` - The minimum gas price